bethsherm/alexa-cookbook/testing/TestFlow/README.md

 };
 ```

+#### Session Attributes
+Notice in magenta (pink) the session attributes that store values your skill is designed to remember.
+By default, this object is empty ```{}```
+Each new request uses the session attributes object from the previous session's output.
+The skill code may add or modify the session attributes.
+Look for any changes in the attributes after each Intent.
+If your skill causes the session to end, such as when an ```AMAZON.StopIntent``` handler calls ```this.emit(':tell' )```, the session attributes will be lost.
+If your skill uses an AWS DynamoDB table, however, you can expect the session attributes to be saved and re-loaded after each session ends, within the actual AWS Lambda environment.

 #### Try it on your code
-1. Copy and paste the testflow.js file and /dialogs folder to your project folder.
+1. Copy and paste the ```testflow.js``` file and ```/dialogs``` folder to your project folder, next to your ```/src``` folder.
 1. Customize the settings within the top of the ```testflow.js``` file
 1. Run from the command line.